Shivanikanodia/AI-Powered-Intelligent-Recruiter-Assistant/README.md

 - Not brand-driven: does not rely on school/company brand, social influence, or engagement proxies.

-- Explainability via scores + metadata + feature signals: recruiters can see why Candidate A ranked above Candidate B using semantic match, relevance score, detected skills, and evidence-backed summaries.
+- Explainability via chunk scores + metadata + feature signals: recruiters can see why Candidate A ranked above Candidate B using relevance score, detected skills, and evidence-backed summaries.

-- Recruiter workflow compatible: modular pipeline that can plug into ATS workflows—retrieve → rerank → explain—without changing final decision ownership.
+- Recruiter Talent Insights: Genie operates exclusively on structured candidate metadata and does not directly query raw resume text.

+Genie converts NL → SQL and retrieves structured insights from Delta tables.

 ---